How to audit UX, technical aspects, and SEO before redesigning a website?

 3.4.
 Backlink profile and risks

-Analyze the inbound link profile to identify valuable sources and potentially toxic links that should be disavowed.
+Analyze the inbound link profile to identify valuable sources and potentially toxic links to disavow.
 Ensure that pages receiving backlinks remain accessible or are properly redirected during migration.

 Measure your current positions on essential keywords to set realistic goals.
-Study the structure and content of top-ranked competitors to identify opportunities for format, secondary keywords, and rich snippets.
+Study the structure and content of the highest-ranked competitors to identify opportunities for format, secondary keywords, and rich snippets.

 Conclusion

-Conducting a comprehensive UX, technical, and SEO audit before a redesign turns risk into opportunity.
+Performing a comprehensive UX, technical, and SEO audit before a redesign turns risk into opportunity.
 This work protects your SEO, improves the user experience, and guides technical choices toward performance and conversion.
-To learn more about the rest of the project, check out our related articles:
+To learn more about the rest of the project, check out our additional articles:

-How to restructure your website content during a redesign without losing your SEO?
+How to restructure your site's content during a redesign without losing your SEO?

 • Why are photos and videos essential in a website redesign?

 Need help with your audit or its implementation?
 Leave it to Easyweb.
-We carry out a comprehensive audit (SEO, technical, UX), deliver a prioritized report, test templates, and a ready-to-use migration plan.
-We convert the checklist into a Google Sheet and generate the redirection plan from your sitemap.
+We perform a complete audit (SEO, technical, UX), deliver a prioritized report, test templates, and a ready-to-use migration plan.
+We transform the checklist into a Google Sheet and generate the redirection plan from your sitemap.

 Alexis Chretinat - Business Strategist